☸️ Cluster-Wide Collective Operations

 2. Cluster sync: cluster_sync() ensures all partial results are ready

-3. Final aggregation: One elected thread combines all partial results
+3. Final aggregation: An elected thread in the first block combines all partial results

 Configuration